xluxeq/Automod-Telegram-Bot/README.md

 If a user says a negative word/sentence at the configurable setting (how many times it repeats in a row/and how negative it sounds) it will mute them for 12 hours.

-If it's online you can find it here: @AutoMoodBot

-Please host it yourself because I won't have a host soon.

 Uses: